GwerhDev/MPK-ResourcesExtractor/README.md

 # ExtractorResourcesMPK

-This project is based on https://github.com/mindphluxnet/MPKExtractor
+This project is based on this [repository](https://github.com/mindphluxnet/MPKExtractor) by [mindphluxnet](https://github.com/mindphluxnet)

 Requires Python 3.8.x